espocrm/espocrm/SECURITY.md

 ## Supported versions

-For severe vulnerabilities we provide fixes for 5 minor versions (the second number in the version string) back from the current stable version.
+For severe vulnerabilities we provide fixes for 2 minor versions (the second number in the version string) back from the current stable version.
+Separate patches or manual fix guidelines will be provided for more old versions.